PowerShell/DscResources/CONTRIBUTING.md

 ### Tests in AppVeyor
 The DSC Resource Kit uses [AppVeyor](http://www.appveyor.com/) as a continuous integration (CI) system.

-After submitting your pull request, AppVeyor will run a suite of tests and automatically update the status of the pull request and providing at-a-glance feedback about whether your changes are passing tests or not.
+After submitting your pull request, AppVeyor will automatically run a suite of tests on your submitted changes.
+Afterwards, AppVeyor will update the status of the pull request, providing at-a-glance feedback about whether your changes are passing tests or not.
 ![AppVeyor-Github](Images/AppVeyor-Github.png)

 All the green checkboxes and red crosses are **clickable**.
 They will bring you to the corresponding test page with details on which tests are running and why your tests may be failing.

 A maintainer **will not** merge your pull request if these tests are failing, even if they have nothing to do with your changes.
-If test failures are occurring that do not relate to the changes you made, you will have to submit another PR with fixes or that issue or wait until someone else does.
+If test failures are occurring that do not relate to the changes you made, you will have to submit another PR with fixes for those failures or wait until someone else does.

 Any commit to the working branch that is the target of the pull request will trigger the tests to run again in AppVeyor.
 If you tag a maintainer, they can also re-run your tests in AppVeyor.